-Accounting and financial reporting

-Lease term:

-The non-cancellable period of the lease is 60 months.
+Accounting and financial reporting Lease term: The non-cancellable period of the lease is 60 months.
 Because the city is not reasonably certain that it will exercise the option to extend the lease for an additional 24 months, it should not include those months in the lease term.

-- The potential month-to-month extensions also would not be included in the lease term because these periods are not enforceable (either the city or the lessor can cancel). - Therefore, the lease term includes only the non-cancellable period=(i.e., 60 months).

-Initial measurement of lease liability and lease asset:
+The potential month-to-month extensions also would not be included in the lease term because nforceable (either the city or the lessor ▶ Therefore, the lease ter m includes only the non-cancellable pe riod=(i.e., 60 months).
+Initial measurement of lease liability and lease asset: Base payment Base payment\$54,480 (\$1000 p/m x 60 months discounted at 4%)Fixed payments are included Excess use charge - Variable payments based on future usage are excluded Repair and maintenance Service (non-lease) components are excluded unless not practicable Initial value of lease liability \$54,480 Delivery and installation \$1,500 (\$800 delivery+ \$700 installation) Initial direct costs are included Initial value of lease asset \$55,980